kliment-dukovski/kliment-dukovski.github.io/_posts/2026-09-04-how-to-use-solana.md

 <div class="solana-guide-body" markdown="1">

-To use Solana, you need a compatible wallet and a small amount of SOL to cover transaction fees (~$0.01).
+To use Solana, you need a compatible wallet and a small amount of SOL to cover transaction fees, which typically cost less than $0.01.

 Once you create a wallet, you can buy or sell SOL and other tokens on the Solana blockchain.
 You can also send crypto to other wallets, stake your assets for passive income, or use decentralized finance (DeFi) applications for lending and borrowing, as well as trading perpetual futures.
 For fun, you can play Web3 games and open gacha packs featuring Pokémon and sports cards.